Çal: Sakızcılar Falls and the "Weeping Stone"

 A notable sight of interest are the waterfalls near the depending village of Sakızcılar, on the slopes of the Mount Çal (Çaldağı) and at a distance of about 40 km when coming from Pamukkale.
 Water of a stream that later joins Menderes River fall from 50 meters high at this locality and the whole area is covered with forests, making it a notable natural site.
 It is also a large trout farm.
 The falls are alternatively called "Yeşildere Falls" or "Ağlayan Kaya" (the weeping stone).

 Notable natives

-The people of Çal acquired a fame for their astuteness and alertness in the region.
-They are hard-working and stubborn, and also raised crafty horsethieves in the past.
-There is an old regional saying that goes, if you put a snake in a sack with a man from Çal, the snake will beg to be taken out.

 The renowned painter İbrahim Çallı was born here, as his name indicates.